 In 1949, the Marietta Fire Department purchased a Pirsch Ladder Truck, one of the highest-reaching ladders in north Georgia.
 It was designated ladder number one and remained in service until 1984.
 Ladder number one is in the museum along with a 1952 Chevrolet Panel Truck that was originally donated to the fire department by the Marietta Lions Club and was the first rescue truck in the city.

-The museum is open Monday through Friday from 8 am to 5 pm, and on Saturday and Sunday by appointment only.
-Admission is free, and donations are accepted and appreciated.
+The museum is open daily from 8 am to 5 pm, admission is free, and donations are accepted and appreciated.
 There is also a small gift shop area with t shirts, mugs, and other souvenir items available for purchase.

 Hours: